-If you are looking for different things to do in Seville, cross the river to discover an historical and tradicional neighborhood: Triana.
+If you are looking for different things to do in Seville, cross the river to discover an historic and tradicional neighborhood: Triana.

 Aproximate duration: 3h

 First solid brige build in Seville, to conect both sides of the river.
-Dates from the XIXth.
-Century.
+Dates from the XIXth Century and it was inspired in the Carrousel Bridge in Paris.
 Its real name is the bridge of the Queen Isabel II.
 Originaly there was a pontoon briged to cross the river.

 Callejón de la Inquisición